 Production methods for mass rearing RIDL®:

 The Egg Production Colony produces the eggs that are used in the Release Generation (figure 1) to produce adults.
-There are some similarities in the two rearing methods but also some distinct differences.
-The rearing process for both methods are mainly described on the Egg Production Colony item and any differences are subsequently described for the Release Generation rearing method.
+There are many similarities in the two rearing methods but also some distinct differences.
+The rearing processes that are the same for both procedures are described in the Egg Production Colony section only.

 Egg Production Colony

 Larval production: the Egg Production Colony generates homozygous OX513A RIDL® eggs8 for the Release Generation.
-High quality control ensures the viability, fitness and strain integrity of the eggs supplied.
+High quality control ensures viability, fitness and strain integrity of the eggs supplied.

 The stimulus for hatching is submersion in water with a low level of dissolved oxygen.
 To reduce the oxygen level in the water, heat water until it boils and immediately place 400ml into 500 ml glass jars (74 mm opening circumference), fasten the lid securely and leave at room temperature for several hours to cool.